Harkless and UNLV host Southern Miss - WTOP News

 BOTTOM LINE: UNLV hosts the Southern Miss Golden Eagles after Elijah Harkless scored 21 points in UNLV’s 75-73 loss to the San Francisco Dons.

-The Rebels have gone 5-1 at home.
-UNLV is 0-1 in games decided by less than 4 points.
+The Rebels are 5-1 in home games.
+UNLV is third in the MWC scoring 78.5 points while shooting 46.0% from the field.

 The Golden Eagles are 3-1 on the road.
-Southern Miss is 0-1 in games decided by 3 points or fewer.
+Southern Miss is fourth in the Sun Belt shooting 34.5% from deep.
+Felipe Haase paces the Golden Eagles shooting 53.7% from 3-point range.

-TOP PERFORMERS: Keshon Gilbert is averaging 14.6 points, 3.9 assists and two steals for the Rebels.
-Harkless is averaging 15.2 points over the last 10 games for UNLV.
+TOP PERFORMERS: Harkless is averaging 15.2 points for the Rebels.
+Keshon Gilbert is averaging 14.6 points over the last 10 games for UNLV.

-Felipe Haase is averaging 17.4 points and 7.1 rebounds for the Golden Eagles.
-Austin Crowley is averaging 16.0 points over the last 10 games for Southern Miss.
+Haase is averaging 17.4 points and 7.1 rebounds for the Golden Eagles.
+Austin Crowley is averaging 2.3 made 3-pointers over the last 10 games for Southern Miss.

 LAST 10 GAMES: Rebels: 9-1, averaging 79.8 points, 34.2 rebounds, 15.3 assists, 11.0 steals and 4.0 blocks per game while shooting 47.2% from the field.
 Their opponents have averaged 63.3 points per game.